sx-tane/social-media-experiment/README.md

 First, we need the AI that will generate our daily scene descriptions, captions, and the illustration itself.
 The great news is that OpenAI provides all of this with a single API key.

-1.  **Create an OpenAI Account and API Key:** If you haven't already, sign up at **OpenAI's platform** ([https://platform.openai.com/signup](https://platform.openai.com/signup)).
+1.  **Create an OpenAI Account and API Key:** If you haven't already, sign up at **OpenAI's platform** ([Platform OPENAPI](https://platform.openai.com/usage)).
 Once logged in, navigate to the **API Keys** section (usually under your account settings).
 Click "Create new secret key" and copy your API key.
 It will look something like `sk-XXXXXXXXXXXXXXXXXXXX`. *Keep this key secret!* We'll use it in our code to call both GPT-4o and gpt-image-1.

 2.  **Add a Payment Method:** To use the API for generating images with gpt-image-1 and text with GPT-4o, you'll need to add a payment method to your OpenAI account.
 Go to the **Billing** section in your OpenAI account settings and add a credit card.
 Usage is pay-as-you-go, and for our daily task, the costs will be very low (likely under \$5/month).